Some moments feel like they’re moving in slow motion

 See, this place has challenged me, beat me up, cared for, honored, tormented, and taught me more than I ever could have imagined it would.
 It’s been the education and experience of a lifetime, and I have no regrets.
 Zero.
 I’m thankful for all of it because it’s made me tough and sharp and confident and really damn good (at a few things, anyway).
 And I love what we’ve built.
 I’m proud of the work we’ve done.
 And I’m even now obsessed with the customers we have served.

 But it’s also taught me a lot about trust and money and power and religion and friendship (I could say so much about the amazing humans I have worked with every day through the good, the bad, the ecstatic, and the ugly).
 And it’s reminded me of what really matters and how to know it when you see it.

-And the thing is…there’s a season for just about any good thing.
+There’s a season for just about any good thing

 I almost walked out last November.
 I was angry about decisions I didn’t like or understand.
 But someone wise asked me a question that actually softened me.
 He asked me if God had released me yet.